How Can I Wake Up at 5am?

 8. Find an Early Bird Partner

-If you have a friend that’s also interested in how to wake up early, text each other when you get up at your self-appointed time.
+If you have a friend that’s also interested in how to wake up at 5am, text each other when you get up at your self-appointed time.

 Often, positive peer pressure gives us the accountability we need to follow through on our goals.
 It’s a powerful secret weapon.